Athletic scholarship

 An athletic scholarship is a form of scholarship to attend a college or university or a private high school awarded to an individual based predominantly on their ability to play in a sport.
 Athletic scholarships are common in the United States and to a certain extent in Canada, but in the vast majority of countries in the world they are rare or non-existent.

 United States

 Overview

 In the United States, athletic scholarships are awarded to student athletes to help cover college costs.
 There are full-ride scholarships in team sports and individual sports for high performing athletes, but most schools give partial scholarships in the case of individual sports.
 Even though individual sports have mostly partial scholarships, they still cover a significant amount of the cost of attending college.

+Athletic scholarships are largely regulated by the National Collegiate Athletic Association (NCAA).
+The National Association of Intercollegiate Athletics (NAIA) and National Junior College Athletic Association (NJCAA) are other organizations that also regulate athletic scholarships.

 As of 2020, only about 1% to 2% of undergraduate students in bachelor's degree programs were receiving athletic scholarships.